MatthewGlass/SQLProjects/README.md

 | **Filtering & Conditional Logic** | Applied `WHERE` and `HAVING` clauses for targeted analysis. |

 ### 📈 Example Insights
-- Least property sale prices.
+- Lowest property sale prices.
 - Top streets with the most properties sold.
 - Owners with multiple properties sold.
 - Average sale prices for single-family homes.